top of page

 The Breakfast Muffin

-This jumbo muffin comes neatly packaged.
-Inside this muffin you will savour the flavour of oats, carrots, cranberries (or raisins), dates, mixed with shredded coconut, zested orange, chopped walnuts, whisked with something nice, like pumpkin spice!
-Spices of cinnamon, clove, nutmeg and ginger bring a delicate aroma to this tasty muffin, then doused in orange juice.
-Give it all a fervent stir and pour into your favourite baking tin!
-Yet, that is not it!
-There is one more thing!
-Adorn it with sprinkles of walnut and coconut and voila, a breakfast muffin is born.
+This jumbo muffin is conveniently packaged.
+Inside, you'll enjoy the flavors of oats, carrots, cranberries (or raisins), dates, combined with shredded coconut, orange zest, and chopped walnuts, all blended with something delightful like pumpkin spice!
+Spices such as cinnamon, clove, nutmeg, and ginger add a subtle aroma to this delicious muffin, then it's soaked in orange juice.
+Give it a vigorous stir and pour into your favorite baking tin!
+But wait, there's more!
+Top it with sprinkles of walnut and coconut, and voilà, a breakfast muffin is ready.

-It is the method and the ingredients that make this muffin a delicious breakfast or anytime muffin.
-The method is simple, mix the wet, mix the dry, combine.
-The individual ingredients like the chia seeds, the apple sauce and carrots help give the muffin moisture; the tapioca starch (just right and not too much) will help bind the ingredients; the dates, cranberries and orange juice help give the muffin it’s delicate sweetness and the walnuts bring crunch.
-The baking soda, makes the “poof” happen!
-The spices tickle the taste buds!
-However, if you desire more sweet, top the muffin with the Crumble recipe in "Regenerate Your Gut with Fiber" https://www.annaznutrition.com/post/2016/08/19/gluten-free-banana-muffins-deliciously-moist-with-a-hint-of-sweet
+It's the method and ingredients that make this muffin a delightful breakfast or anytime treat.
+The method is straightforward: mix the wet ingredients, mix the dry, then combine.
+Ingredients like chia seeds, applesauce, and carrots provide moisture; tapioca starch (in just the right amount) helps bind everything together; dates, cranberries, and orange juice add a gentle sweetness, while walnuts offer crunch.
+Baking soda gives it the perfect rise!
+The spices tantalize the taste buds!
+However, if you crave more sweetness, top the muffin with the Crumble recipe from "Regenerate Your Gut with Fiber" https://www.annaznutrition.com/post/2016/08/19/gluten-free-banana-muffins-deliciously-moist-with-a-hint-of-sweet

-And oh, according to Wix Recipe Templates , I am supposed to mention that this recipe is tried and true.
-Yes, of course, this recipe is tried and true.
+And oh, according to Recipe Templates, I'm supposed to mention that this recipe is tried and true.
+Yes, indeed, this recipe is tried and true.

 Happy Baking!